aantron/ocaml.org/data/planet/psellos/ocaml-401-for-ios-8-simulator.md

 $</code></pre>

 <p>You can actually run an iOS simulator app from the OS X command line,
-though there are many things that don&rsquo;t work properly.</p>
+though there are many things that don’t work properly.</p>

 <pre><code>$ ny1941
 Do you know what it's like on the outside?